Sheng Thao

-Sheng Thao (RPA: Seeb Thoj, Pahawh: 𖬀𖬶𖬤𖬵 𖬒𖬲𖬟𖬰; born July 18, 1985) is an American politician who served as the 51st mayor of Oakland, California from 2023 to 2024.
+Sheng Thao (RPA: Seeb Thoj, Pahawh: 𖬀𖬶𖬤𖬵 𖬒𖬲𖬟𖬰; born 1985) is an American politician who served as the 51st mayor of Oakland, California from 2023 to 2024.
 She was the first Hmong American mayor of a major city in the United States.
 She was elected as mayor of Oakland in November 2022 and started her term in January 2023.
 On November 5, 2024, Thao was recalled.
-She was the first mayor in Oakland's history to be recalled.
-She was arrested and indicted on federal bribery charges in 2025.

 During her tenure as mayor, Thao pledged to focus on crime, homelessness, and affordable housing.
-Under Thao's administration the city had problems with crime, business departures, underperforming schools, lead pollution and budget deficits.
-In June 2024, the Federal Bureau of Investigation (FBI) raided the home Thao shares with her partner Andre Jones and their two children as part of an ongoing investigation.
-On August 6, 2024, Oakland's police union called on Thao to resign.
-In January 2025, Thao was criminally indicted by a grand jury on federal bribery charges.
+In June 2024, the Federal Bureau of Investigation raided Thao's home as part of an ongoing investigation, and in January 2025, she was indicted by a grand jury on federal bribery charges.

 Early life and education

-Thao was born on July 18, 1985, and raised in Stockton, California.
+Thao was born on July 17, 1985, and raised in Stockton, California.
 Her parents were refugees from Laos who escaped from the Hmong genocide and eventually immigrated to the United States.
 Thao was the seventh of ten children and grew up in poverty, spending some of her childhood in public housing.

 At age 17, Thao moved out of her home and began working at a Walgreens store in Richmond.
 After moving to Oakland in her 20s, she became a victim of domestic violence while in an abusive relationship.
 Thao left the relationship when she was six months pregnant, and then lived in her car and couch-surfed before and after her son was born.
 When her son was ten months old, Thao began attending Merritt College in Oakland while raising her son as a single mother and working as a research assistant.

 After she completed an associate degree in legal studies at Merritt College, Thao transferred to the University of California, Berkeley, where she earned a bachelor's degree in legal studies and a minor in city planning.

 Early career

-Following her graduation from UC Berkeley in 2012, Thao worked for At-Large Councilmember Rebecca Kaplan as a paid intern.
-Thao later worked for Kaplan at the Oakland City Council, becoming her chief of staff in 2017.
+Following her graduation from UC Berkeley in 2012, Thao worked for at-large council member Rebecca Kaplan as a paid intern.
+Thao later worked for Kaplan at the Oakland City Council, becoming her chief of staff years later.